January 28 - 2021

 For example, you would choose "Office":

-In order to see only the buildings that have been sold recently, you would need to narrow down the range for the transaction date.
+For commercial building appraisal, in order to see only the buildings that have been sold recently, you would need to narrow down the range for the transaction date.

 Depending on your market specifics, you might want to only look at comps in one or several specific neighborhoods.
 Here is how you could set up your geo filter if you only wanted sales comps in East, South, and Southwest Austin.